pulumi/pulumi-hugo/themes/default/content/blog/2022-03-10-hierarchical-config/index.md

 This code will reach from the `Pulumi.<stack-name>.yaml` file and give you access to the configuration values for the prefix you want to load.

-So if we want project level config that works across all stacks, we can "hard code" the configuration.
+So if you want project level config that works across all stacks, you can "hard code" the configuration.
 It sounds too simple, right?

 {{< chooser language "typescript,go,python,csharp" >}}